resistics/resistics/docs/source/installation.rst

     python -m pip install resist

-This is the simplest method of installing Resistics and deals with all the dependencies.
+This is the simplest method of installing resistics and deals with all the dependencies.

 Dependencies
 ~~~~~~~~~~~~
-Resistics is a Python3 and above only code.
-Python3 can be found at https://www.python.org and is available for all major operating systems.
+Resistics is a Python 3 and above only code.
+Python 3 can be found at https://www.python.org and is available for all major operating systems.

-Resistics uses a number of Python3 libraries.
+Resistics uses a number of Python 3 libraries.
 These are:

 - numpy
 - scipy
 - matplotlib
 - pyfftw
+- configObj
+- validate

-These can be installed using the pip package manager for Python3.
+Most of these can be installed using the pip package manager for Python 3.

-pyfftw does have an external dependency on FFTW (Fast Fourier Transform in the West) library.
+pyfftw does have an external dependency on FFTW (Fastest Fourier Transform in the West) library.
 More information about pyfftw can be found here:
 https://hgomersall.github.io/pyFFTW/

-Please see installation information for each major operating system below.
+See more installation information for each major operating system below.

 Linux
 ~~~~~